H. Gary Morse: Personal life

-Morse was born in Chicago, Illinois, the son of Mary Louise and Harold Schwartz, who later moved to Arizona.
-His father Harold was Jewish.
-After the couple divorced, Mary Louise married Clifford Morse (Morse would later take his stepfather's surname) and lived in Central Lake, Michigan.
+Morse was born in Chicago, Illinois, the son of Mary Louise (née Lee) and Harold Schwartz, who later moved to Arizona.
+His father was Jewish.
+After his parents divorced, Mary Louise married Clifford Morse (Morse would later take his stepfather's surname) and moved to Central Lake, Michigan.

 H. Gary Morse was first married to Sharon Morse, who died in 1999.
 Morse and his second wife, Renee, lived together in a house in The Villages worth more than $1 million.
-Morse had three children — Mark Morse, Jennifer Parr and Tracy Morse— each of whom own and work for the Holding Company of the Villages Ltd. He is known for having had a private life, making little contact with other residents and not giving interviews to the media.
+Morse had three children — Mark Morse, Jennifer Parr, and Tracy Morse— each of whom own and work for the Holding Company of the Villages Ltd. He was known for having had a private life, making little contact with other residents and not giving interviews to the media.
 Upon his death, his family issued the following statement regarding Morse's life:

 "Dad never sought the limelight.
 He was content to stay in the background and enjoy seeing Villagers revel in this amazing lifestyle of their adopted hometown.
 While he was a friend and adviser to captains of industry, presidents and heads of state, he never lost focus on this community and making it the greatest retirement development in the world."

 He was a close friend of former United States Surgical Corporation CEO Leon C. Hirsch, and is the grandfather of actress Megan Boone.

 Morse died on October 29, 2014.